 - Transform the rare disease landscape by applying precision medicine more comprehensively.
 Rare diseases affect patients of all ages and ethnicities, across the world.
 We are focused on creating broader awareness of the challenges these patients and their families face, including the lack of accurate and up-to-date diagnostic solutions and the lack of effective therapies.
 We leverage our global network to access patient populations of varying ethnicities and continue to expand our existing data repository, which we believe is the world's largest repository for rare hereditary diseases.
-We believe this central source of knowledge will allow us to apply precision medicine more comprehensively, which will enable more accurate diagnosis as well as support the more efficient discovery and development of effective new treatment solutions for rare hereditary disease patients. - Further our leadership position in rare diseases and continue to build upon our data repository, which we believe is the world's largest, and most comprehensive repository for rare disease patient data.
+We believe this central source of knowledge will allow us to apply precision medicine more comprehensively, which will enable more accurate diagnosis as well as support the more efficient discovery and development of effective new treatment solutions for rare hereditary disease patients. - Further our leadership position in rare diseases and continue to build upon our data BioDatabank, which we believe is the world's largest, and most comprehensive repository for rare disease patient data.
 Since our Company's founding in 2006, we have been focused on collecting clinical, phenotypic and genomic data for patients with rare hereditary diseases.
-As of December 31, 2020, our data repository included nearly 600,000 patient samples from over 120 different countries.
 We plan to continue growing this repository of information and biological samples through the identification of additional patients by expanding our clinical network, which will facilitate more effective new drug development.
 This synergistic model will allow us to maintain our competitive advantage of having what we believe is the world's largest curated data and sample repository for rare hereditary diseases. - Accelerate the discovery and development of orphan drugs for new and existing pharmaceutical partners.
 We are focused on leveraging our vast knowledge-base to support drug development for the rare disease industry in various ways.
-As of December 31, 2020, we collaborated with 33 pharmaceutical partners.
-In 2020, we entered into 16 new collaborations and completed 26 collaborations, resulting in a total of 66 active collaborations.
-Over 49 different rare diseases are covered by our current and historic collaborations.
 We intend to continue expanding the scope of these collaborations as well as our network of partners, and in particular commencing our collaboration at an earlier stage of the drug development by our partners.
-Our services span the full spectrum of drug development, including in vitro molecular screening (or target discovery), epidemiological studies, biomarker development as well as patient recruitment and identification.
-We believe these services support the speed and efficiency of our pharmaceutical partners' drug development efforts and accelerate bringing new diagnostic and treatment solutions to rare hereditary disease patients.
-In the most attractive areas, we may establish and pursue our own discovery programs or co-invest into partnered programs. - Evolve our business to share in more of the value we provide to our pharmaceutical partners.
-Our database is also valuable beyond drug discovery as the biomarkers can be relevant for patient stratification and monitoring.
+Our services span the full spectrum of diagnostics, drug discovery and development, including in vitro molecular screening (or target discovery), clinical development, incl. epidemiological studies, biomarker development as well as patient recruitment and identification, and to market access & expansion.
+We believe this offering supports the speed and efficiency of our pharmaceutical partners' drug development efforts and accelerate bringing new diagnostic and treatment solutions to rare hereditary disease patients.
+In the most attractive areas, we may establish and pursue our own discovery programs or co-invest into partnered programs.
+This includes the building up of our Disease Avatars. - Evolve our business to share in more of the value we provide to our pharmaceutical partners.
+Our database is also valuable beyond drug discovery, as the biomarkers can be relevant for patient stratification and monitoring.
 Our database has multiple additional applications such as patient identification for therapeutic trials and treatment.
-For example, by identifying patients with a specific rare disease that are eligible for a clinical trial, we can reduce the time of clinical trial patient enrollment for our pharmaceutical partners.
+For example, by identifying patients with a specific characteristic that are eligible for a clinical trial, we can reduce the time of clinical trial patient enrollment for our pharmaceutical partners.
 Reducing this enrollment time is often critically important in rare disease as the small number of patients of each disease can cause long enrollment periods.